Preschool Auction: Reviews

 "Preschool Auction" received positive reviews from critics.
-Adam Victavage of Paste reacted very positive towards the episode and compared Ava, Missy and Reagen to the female leads of Friends and 30 Rock character Liz Lemon calling the three "fresh additions to sitcom lineage".
+Adam Victavage of Paste reacted very positively towards the episode and compared Ava, Missy and Reagen to the female leads of Friends and 30 Rock character Liz Lemon calling the three "fresh additions to sitcom lineage".
 He called Winter's appearance "pleasant" and compared his character to Arnett's character on the series Arrested Development, GOB Bluth.
 He concluded that if the series was to continue its rise in quality, it could possibly receive award consideration "next time around".
 He ultimately gave the episode an 8.8/10 calling it "commendable".
 The A.V.
 Club reviewer Margaret Eby wrote that the episode restored her "faith" in the series following its move behind The Office and the two "lackluster" episodes.
 She also noted that the episode was both "funny and sweet" and was able to have a good balance between the two.
 She later on praised Winter's guest appearance and she called the Casey-Chris plot "fresh and sharp".
 She ultimately gave the episode an A.